 Counting can seem like an easy task to perform.
 As we go deeper into the area of mathematics known as combinatorics, we realize that we come across some large numbers.
 Since the factorial shows up so often, and a number such as 10! is greater than three million, counting problems can get complicated very quickly if we attempt to list out all of the possibilities.

 Sometimes when we consider all of the possibilities that our counting problems can take on, it's easier to think through the underlying principles of the problem.
 This strategy can take much less time than trying brute force to list out a number of combinations or permutations.
-The question "How many ways can something be done?" is a different question entirely from "What are the ways that something can be done?"
-We will see this idea at work in the following set of challenging counting problems.

 The following set of questions involves the word TRIANGLE.
 Note that there are a total of eight letters.
 Let it be understood that the vowels of the word TRIANGLE are AEI, and the consonants of the word TRIANGLE are LGNRT.
 For a real challenge, before reading further check out a version of these problems without solutions.